wellingtonfzambelli/poc.javascript.only/README.md

 - Google Chrome

 # Setting up the vite
-1 - Open the terminal -> go to your project directory

-2 - Type the npm command
+1 - Open the terminal -> go to your project directory -> Type the npm command bellow

 ```terminal
 npm create vite@latest